Ugo Humbert: 2019: First tour-level semifinal, Wimbledon fourth round

-2020: First Two ATP titles, top 30 debut
+2020: First two tour titles, top 30

 Humbert started the year at the Canberra Challenger.
 As the top seed, he lost in the third round to 15th seed Denis Kudla.
-He reached his first ATP final at the ASB Classic, beating en route two top 20 players, Denis Shapovalov and John Isner.
-In the final, he beat his countryman, Benoît Paire, in three sets to win his first ATP tour title.
+He reached his first ATP Tour final at the ASB Classic, beating en route two top 20 players, Denis Shapovalov and John Isner.
+In the final, he beat his countryman, Benoît Paire, in three sets to win his first ATP Tour title.
 At the Australian Open, he was defeated in the first round by Australian John Millman.

 Seeded eighth at the Open Sud de France, Humbert was eliminated in the first round by Feliciano López.
 Seeded fourth at the New York Open, he made it to the quarterfinals where he was beaten by sixth seed Miomir Kecmanović.
 Seeded sixth at the Delray Beach Open, he reached the semifinals where lost to Yoshihito Nishioka.
-At first, he had put on a show, beating Nishioka in the first set 6-1.
-However, in the second set, after a near 2 hour rain delay, he lost 6–4, and then the third set 6–0.
+At first, he had put on a show, beating Nishioka in the first set 6–1.
+However, in the second set, after a nearly 2 hour rain delay, he lost 6–4, and then the third set 6–0.
 Competing in Acapulco, he won his first-round match when his opponent, sixth seed and defending champion, Nick Kyrgios, retired due to a left wrist injury.
 He was defeated in the second round by eventual finalist, Taylor Fritz.
 As the top seed at the Oracle Challenger Series in Indian Wells, he was upset in the second round by eventual finalist, Jack Sock.
-The ATP tour canceled all tournaments from March through July due to the Coronavirus pandemic.
+The ATP Tour cancelled all tournaments from March through July due to the COVID-19 pandemic.